rust-lang/wg-async/src/vision/how_to_vision.md

 #### The more the merrier!

 **During this brainstorming period, we want to focus on getting as many ideas as we can.** Having multiple "shiny futures" that address the same problem is a feature, not a bug, as it will let us mix-and-match later to try and find the best overall plan.
 Comments and questions will be used as a [tool for improving understanding or sharpening proposals.][comment]
-Presenting alternative ideas is done by [writing an alternative narrative][alt].
+Presenting alternative ideas is done by [writing an alternative story][alt].

 [alt]: https://nikomatsakis.github.io/wg-async-foundations/vision/how_to_vision/comment.html#you-might-just-want-to-write-your-own-story